AlexIoannides/kubernetes-mlops/README.md

 ## Switching Between Kubectl Contexts

-If you are running both with Minikube locally and with a cluster on GCP then you can switch Kubectl 'context' from one cluster to the other using, for example,
+If you are running both with Minikube locally and with a cluster on GCP then you can switch Kubectl [context](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) from one cluster to the other using, for example,

 ```bash
 kubectl config use-context minikube